openmelody/mt-plugin-configassistant/README.md

   informational only.
 Only the `label`, `hint`, `order`, and `fieldset` keys are valid with this field type.

+* `author` - Select an author from a popup dialog.
+To appear in the popup, an author must have a Role, associating them with the blog in which this field is used.
+This field supports a special `roles` key where a comma-separated list of valid Roles may be supplied to filter the popup dialog contents.

 **Category and Folder Tags**